github/developer.github.com/content/guides/delivering-deployments.md

 such as when the deployment was created, and what state it's in.

 Let's simulate a deployment that does some work, and notice the effect it has on the output.
-First, let's write our `process_deployment` method:
+First, let's complete our `process_deployment` method:

     #!ruby
     def process_deployment